 Maintaining SEO Value

-• 301 Redirects: Implementing 301 redirects is crucial.
-A 301 redirect indicates to search engines that the content has permanently moved to a new URL.
-This helps transfer the SEO value from the old URL to the new one, minimizing the impact on your rankings.
+- Implementing 301 Redirects: A 301 redirect signals to search engines that a page has permanently moved to a new URL.
+This helps preserve SEO value by transferring link equity (ranking power) from the old page to the new one.
+Without proper redirects, search engines may treat the new URLs as entirely separate pages, resulting in ranking losses.

 Monitoring and Adjusting